ravi2228/Unsupervised-Learning/README.txt

 rsingh334-analysis.pdf - contains the written report derived from the performed analyses/experiments

 How to use:
-- The code contains commented headers which describe what each section of comments does, be it KNN analysis looking for k, or Neural Networks
+- The code contains commented headers which describe what each section of comments does, be it K-means analysis looking for k, or Neural Networks
 - Simply uncomment the section of code you'd like to run, corresponding to an analysis, and run the python file

 How to run a Python file: